Gazikumukh Shamkhalate: Campaigns of Maslamah and Marwan II

 In 734 Maslamah ibn Abd al-Malik, the commander of the Arab army, after one of his victories against the Khazars in Dagestan appointed several governors, one of whom was Shakhbal of Kumukh.
 The authority of Shakhbal could not have been permanent in Kumukh if he was an Arab.
 It will be correct to assume that Shakhbal was a local ruler of Kumukh who among Laks held the title Shamkhal.
 He was probably related to the Arabs and his title was distorted in pronunciation.
 Historians Barthold and Polievktov associated Shakhbal with Shamkhal, both meaning the ruler of Kumukh.
 Bakikhanov A. K. wrote that in 734: "Abu Muslim advanced to Kumuk ...
 The main mosque and other buildings built by him in Kumuk still exist today.
 He left here Shakhbal ibn Abdullah a ruler".

 The chronicle Derbent-Nameh gave the following description of the formation of the Dagestani principalities: "Hamri, Kura, Ahti, Rutul, Zeyhur – they are subject to Kumuk ... for the ruler of Derbent [he] ordered to take kharaj from Kaytak, Tabarsaran and Gyubechi ...
-If against Shakhbal comes any enemy from [the side of] Avar or from the other side, then, when Shakhbal will assamble his troops, let there come to his aid the army of Kaytak with its ruler Hamza and with army of Tabarsaran – Mohammad Masoom and let [them] join the army of Shakhbal".
+If against Shakhbal comes any enemy from [the side of] Avar or from the other side, then, when Shakhbal will assemble his troops, let there come to his aid the army of Kaytak with its ruler Hamza and with army of Tabarsaran – Mohammad Masoom and let [them] join the army of Shakhbal".
 In 734 there were in Dagestan such principalities with their own rulers, as Derbent, Tabasaran, Kaitag, Lak and Avar which remained independent of the Arabs.

 Historian Al-Kufi reported that in 738 the Arab commander Marwan ibn Muhammad "moved from Kassak, crossed the river al-Kur and headed for the city called Shaki.
 From Shaki he went to the land of al-Sarir."
 In 738 according to Derbent-Nameh, Marwan obliged the rulers of mountainous Dagestan to pay tribute.

 Historian Baileys V.M. reported about the campaign of Marwan in Dagestan: "He [Marwan] came to the fortress 'of the throne' killed and captured prisoners. ...
 He came to Gumik – a fortress where the 'house of possession' was and here the seat of 'the ruler of the throne' was, the ruler left fleeing and arrived at the fortress called Humradzh where the golden throne was.
 Marwan spent winter and summer near it and then made peace with [Malik] on conditions of [tribute] – a thousand cattle and a hundred thousand Mudd – and then went from there into the land of Tumen."